Evidence & safety

 Why this article exists

-This safety note gives the careful version of the answer: "Why jaw comfort should be explained with careful limits" belongs in the blog because it explains the decision before the download.
-For "Why jaw comfort should be explained with careful limits", the reader may be in a progress-photo check where lighting and expression may be changing the story, and the job is to decide whether AI support should be used at all.
-This article gives context for "Why jaw comfort should be explained with careful limits", names the boundary, and points action-ready readers to the related Orena guide without turning the whole page into a pitch.
+This safety note gives the careful version of the answer: "Careful limit: jaw comfort" belongs in the blog because it explains the decision before the download.
+For "Careful limit: jaw comfort", the reader may be in a progress-photo check where lighting and expression may be changing the story, and the job is to decide whether AI support should be used at all.
+This article gives context for "Careful limit: jaw comfort", names the boundary, and points action-ready readers to the related Orena guide without turning the whole page into a pitch.

 Practical takeaway